-For example, Grant reports on studies with recent MBA graduates participating in interviews to negotiate their starting salaries.
+For example, Adam Grant reports on studies with recent MBA graduates participating in interviews to negotiate their starting salaries.
 When the givers were reminded their eventual income would impact the lives of their family they negotiated significantly higher pay deals.
 In another variation, givers did better in salary negotiations when they pretended they were negotiating, not for themselves, but on behalf of a friend they had recommended for the job.

 A Take Home Message

 The ultimate recommendation is, in the first instance, we should extend kindness and generosity to most people most of the time.
 Giving promotes happiness and promotes win-win outcomes.
 Giving is our best ‘default’ setting.

 But when you sense you are being exploited by a born ‘taker’ it’s time to stop being a pushover.
 It’s time to play what Adam Grant calls ‘generous tit-for-tat.’
 That is, matching the competitiveness of the other person while remaining open to switching back to being generous at the first opportunity.
 This gives you the best of both worlds.
 Altruism-coupled with a dose of self-care as required.

 The last word on giving goes to Professor Martin Seligman.
 In his book ‘Flourish’ he tells the story about being inconvenienced at an Airport, along with a lot of others, due to an unexpected increase in the cost of postage stamps.

 “I fumed, as I stood with so many others in the enormous line for forty-five minutes, just for the needed one penny stamps.
 The line moved glacially with tempers rising all around me.
 Finally, I made it to the front.
 I asked for ten sheets of one hundred stamps.
 All of ten dollars.

 “So who needs one-penny stamps?”
 I shouted.
 “They’re free.”